n8n-io/n8n-docs/docs/code/cookbook/http-node/pagination.md

 ## Get the next page by number using `$pageCount`

-If the API you're using allows you to target a particular page by number:
+If the API you're using supports targeting a specific page by number:

 1. Set **Pagination Mode** to **Update a Parameter in Each Request**.
 1. Set **Type** to **Query**.